An overview of the types of lighting you may need in an emergency

 Lights that focus their rays into a narrow beam are called spotlights, and most conventional flashlights fit this category.
 These lights are especially suited for emergency work because they tend to cast their beam a relatively long distance.
 This is useful when trying to see objects far away, such when inspecting the roof of your residence for storm damage, looking outside to see rising water in a storm, or searching for a lost pet.

-I've owned and used MAGLITE® flashlights for nearly 22 years, beginning with the 3D cell version.
+I've owned and used MAGLITE® flashlights since 1999, beginning with the 3D cell version.
 I still own that light, and after banging around in the trunk of my car or back of the SUV, it looks a bit worse for the wear but it's still rock-solid performer!
 As long as I've done my part and kept it loaded with fresh batteries, it has always been there for me when I hit the switch.

 Over the years, MAGLITE has expanded their selection considerably to cover not only conventional D-cell flashlights, but also pocket lights for everyday carry, compact work lights that fit conveniently on a work belt, tactical lights for emergency responders, and rugged rechargeable lights built to withstand repeated heavy use.